 What Is Reverse Shell? #

-A reverse shell is a method attackers use to gain remote control over a target system.
+It is a method attackers use to gain remote control over a target system.
 Unlike standard shells, where the attacker connects directly to the victim’s system, a reverse shell reverses the process.
 Specifically, the compromised machine initiates a connection to the attacker’s server.
 As a result, by originating the connection from inside the network, it bypasses many security mechanisms that would typically block external threats.
 Therefore, understanding what is reverse shell and how it works is essential for professionals to effectively identify, prevent, and respond to such threats.

-How Does a Reverse Shell Work? #
+How Does a Reverse Shell Attack Work? #

 This type of attack operates by exploiting system vulnerabilities to establish an outbound connection.
 Here’s a step-by-step breakdown of how it functions: